Aam-Digital/ndb-core/README.md

 Our detailed [Developer Documentation](https://aam-digital.github.io/ndb-core/documentation/additional-documentation/overview.html) provides tutorials, guides, concepts and an API reference.

+## Translations (internationalization; i18n)

+Aam Digital is available in multiple languages.
+We translate the terms using POEditor: [Join the translation team](https://poeditor.com/join/project/CGn4IA7Ilz)

+To commit latest translations to the codebase, trigger the manual GitHub Action in the repository.

 ## Code Style

 We use _prettier_ to enforce a consistent formatting of code to make the project easier to read.